nagippe/HDPE-Core/docs/compatibility-policy.md

 - Partial compatibility is not accepted
 - Offline evaluation is forbidden

-## If Cheat Detected?
+## In Case of Modification or Fraud Detection

-- Send detected infomation to server or database.
+- Detection data may be transmitted to a verification server or internal database solely for compatibility and integrity assessment.
-- Depending on the information you provide and the legal regulations of your country, we may report it to international organizations or police agencies.
+- Depending on the detected information, applicable copyright laws, and jurisdiction, further actions such as reporting to relevant authorities may be considered.
-- Information collected
+- These measures exist to ensure compliance with applicable laws (e.g., Copyright Act, Unfair Competition Prevention Act) and to protect legitimate rights holders.
-   - IP address
+- Information collected (minimal and limited)
-   - Device name
+   - IP address (for regional and integrity checks)
-   - Manufacturer
+   - Country (derived information)

-   - Other
+No personal data beyond what is strictly required for compatibility and integrity verification is collected or retained.